ebishiru/dnd-journal/README.md

 # DND journal project

 Just a personal project.
-The idea came from a member of our DND group wants to journal everything we do.
+The idea came from a member of our family DND group, who wanted to journal everything we do.

 I thought it'd be nice to have a place online for them to submit to and for the group to see it whenever.